ovgu-ubit/output/README.md

 - `output-api/src/services/check/abstract-plausibility.service.ts` defining plausibility checks
 - `output-api/src/services/export/abstract-export.service.ts` defining exports

-### Run backend api locally
+### Init Database
+The init service creates the DB schema and fills it with some basic master data such as open access categories.
+You may extend this service to initialize other master data of your institution.

 > $ npm run i
 >
+> $ npm run start:init
+>

+### Run backend api locally
 > $ npm run start:dev
 >
 ### Run backend productively
-We recommend running the backend api on a Linux server using pm2, adapt output-api/output-server-prod.config.js for this case and register it with pm2, running this command to update your application:
+We recommend running the backend api on a Linux server using pm2, adapt `output-api/output-server-prod.config.js'  for this case and register it with pm2, running this command to update your application:
 > $ npm run i
 >
 > $ npm run build

+Before running the system the first time, use
+> $ npm run start:init_{test|prod}
+>

-Alternatively, you can also use `npm run start:{test|prod}` after building the software.
+Alternatively to pm2, you can also use `npm run start:{test|prod}` after building the software.

 ### run frontend locally
 > $ npm i